Better-Decisions/betterdecisions.github.io/GoogleEarthEngine/soil_sample_geochemistry.md

 ![figure 1](image/download.png)

 ## 2 - Objectives
-<center>This dataset has chemical analyses of different elements, like gold and cupper and other more, first we gonna plot that samples on Landsat 8 image, than we analyse the values of gold and cupper using data view technices avaiable on the plataform.
-The last part we gonna calculate index for cupper, the gossan index and create a Kringing interpolation to gold an cupper.</center>
+(:)This dataset has chemical analyses of different elements, like gold and cupper and other more, first we gonna plot that samples on Landsat 8 image, than we analyse the values of gold and cupper using data view technices avaiable on the plataform.
+The last part we gonna calculate index for cupper, the gossan index and create a Kringing interpolation to gold an cupper.(:)

 ## 3 - The Dataset
 <center>The dataset represent a collection of samples in a hidrographic Basin, in case Doce Basin, locate in Minas Gerais Province, Southeast of Brazil.
 It's has values of latitude and longitude, with the name of the basin  and the chemical values of each element analysed for sample.</center>